akilduff/EmployeeData/README.md

 ## Usage

-Begin typing in an employee's name to search by name.
-Filtering by department and age range is available in the drop down menus.
+Begin typing in an employee's name to dynamically search.
+Filtering by department and age range is also dynamically available in the drop down menus.

 ## Requirements